 High-Risk Pregnancy Care in Syracuse, NY

 The term “high-risk pregnancy” refers to a pregnancy that has an increased potential for complications that could affect the mother and/or baby.
 A normal, healthy delivery is entirely possible despite a high-risk pregnancy, but it requires special monitoring and attention.
-The OBGYNs at CNY Women’s Healthcare are highly trained in caring for women experiencing a high-risk pregnancy.
-Call (301) 681-3400 to schedule an appointment at our OBGYN office in East Syracuse, NY today!
+The OBGYNs at CNY Women’s Healthcare have extensive experience identifying conditions that might result in a high-risk pregnancy and proving prenatal support.
+If you are planning onbecoming pregnant or currently have a high-risk pregnancy, please call (315) 446-4400 to schedule an appointment at our OBGYN office in East Syracuse, NY today!

 Common High-Risk Pregnancy Conditions

 Preterm labor occurs when a woman goes into labor before the 37th week.
 Babies who are born prematurely may not have developed fully and could be at risk for health problems.
 While there isn’t one main cause of premature labor, OBGYNs will look for any abnormalities of the cervix and certain vaginal bacterial infections.